Unboxed-Software/solana-course/content/token22-in-the-client.md

 Now you can run the project again.
 You will see information about both the legacy tokens and the Token22 tokens.

-The other option is that we fetch the program ID associated with the mint beforehand.
-Then use this program ID to fetch the tokens.
-Let's add the function `fetchTokenProgramFromAccount`.
-It should take following arguments:
+If you don't have the program ID, we can get it from the mint account.
+Let's add the function `fetchTokenProgramFromAccount` to `fetch-token-info.ts` and have it take the following arguments:
  - `connection` - the connection object to use
  - `accountPublicKey` - public key of the mint account